akshatnagar50/Vision-Based-Drone-Controller/Task2/Readme.md

 ## Edits on presentation day
 - 2 new files added `hover_presentation_day.py` and `rectangle_presentation_day.py`
 - Files may look similar but they have a different `setpoint` element (1 setpoint is basically just hovering)
+- On running 'hover_presentation_day.py', the drone hovers at a particular height and the disturbances in the horizontal plane are stabilised by the roll and pitch PID controllers.
-- On running `rectangle_presentaion_day.py` the drone uses PID to hover to a predefined height and then pass through four different setpoints forming a rectangle.
+- On running `rectangle_presentaion_day.py` the drone uses PID to hover to a predefined height and then pass through four different setpoints thus forming a rectangular path.
+- The videos of the same are included in this drive link: {https://drive.google.com/drive/u/1/folders/1-WnAKW1LL8b4X10ic06scJQUfW6rPd_-}

 ## Problem Statement for Task 2
 The problem statement for the second task requires us to develop another layer of control over the drone than the PID that is built into the drone (To control the motors using RC commands).